kubernetes/website/docs/concepts/configuration/manage-compute-resources-container.md

 {: .note}

-To consume an Extended Resource in a Pod, include the resource name as a key in the `spec.containers[].resources.requests` map.
+To consume an Extended Resource in a Pod, include the resource name as a key in both the maps, `spec.containers[].resources.requests` and `spec.containers[].resources.limits`, in the container spec.

-**Note:** Extended resources cannot be overcommitted, so request and limit must be equal if both are present in a container spec.
+**Note:** Extended resources cannot be overcommitted, so request and limit must be equal and both must be present in a container spec.
 {: .note}

 The Pod is scheduled only if all of the resource requests are